Charles Greville, 7th Earl of Warwick: Acting career

 In the 1920s and 1930s, many British actors found work in the American film industry; Sheridan Morley called this the "Hollywood Raj".
 In 1936, Lord Warwick became the first British aristocrat to be offered a Hollywood contract by MGM.
 He was to receive £200 a year, and the services of a valet and secretary.

 Newspaper reports at the time suggested his reasoning for taking a film contract was sex motivated.
 He referred to his wages as his own "pocket money" and that he was 'simply seeking a job like everyone else'.
 He used the stage name Michael Brooke to distance himself from his aristocratic background.
 After six months he was dropped by MGM resulting in a long court battle thereafter.

 As the highest-profile Englishman in Hollywood, Charles became a celebrity figure with nicknames like 'The Duke of Hollywood' and 'Warwick the Filmmaker' (a pun on Warwick the Kingmaker).
 Listed with a string of high-profile affairs including Greta Garbo, Marlene Dietrich and Paulette Goddard, he was famed for socialising within celebrity circles.

 In 1938, he was offered another chance at acting through Paramount.
 He finally got his chance to star in a movie and was given a lead role in The Dawn Patrol alongside David Niven and Errol Flynn.
-This would be his only mainstream movie however, and he was subsequently dropped thereafter.
+This would be his only mainstream movie however, and he was dropped thereafter.

 The Earl of Warwick

-Following his failure in America, and with the start of World War II, Warwick returned to the United Kingdom.
-Coventry, near his family seat, suffered tremendous aerial bombing, and he opened his home to evacuees from the city, as well as to the Ministry of Supplies.
+Following his failure in America, and with the start of the Second World War, Warwick returned to the United Kingdom.
+Coventry, near his family seat, suffered tremendous aerial bombing, and he opened his home to evacuees from the city, as well as to the Ministry of Supply.
 It was rumoured that Nazi war criminal Rudolf Hess was held at Warwick Castle for one night while being transported from Scotland to London.

-He was Mayor of Warwick between 1951 and 1952, organising great celebrations for the success of the boxer Randolph Turpin upon his becoming World Middleweight Champion, and, although not then Mayor, hosted King George VI and Queen Elizabeth at Warwick Castle when they visited Warwick and Leamington in 1951.
+He was Mayor of Warwick between 1951 and 1952, organising great celebrations for the success of the boxer Randolph Turpin upon his becoming World Middleweight Champion, and hosted King George VI and Queen Elizabeth at Warwick Castle when they visited Warwick and Leamington in 1951.

 Warwick was a Conservative member of the House of Lords; his political actions included successfully opposing certain agricultural measures.
 He supported his uncle Anthony Eden who succeeded Winston Churchill in the 1950s.